 The curriculum in the baccalaureate program in telecommunications engineering technology builds upon the skills learned in the first two years and adds more advanced study in data communications, coding, computer systems, probability and statistics, satellite transmission, fiber-optic communications, traffic control, economics, programming network management, regulatory and legal issues and advanced mathematics.
 We offer three tracks (areas of specialization) within the existing baccalaureate program: Wireless Communications, Optical Communications and Network Management.

 BTech-degree holders may obtain positions such as technical operations manager, network designer, traffic analyst, data communications manager, and telecommunications consultants.
 Employers of recent graduated include LIRR, Citicorp, MTA, Board of Education, AST, Western Union, SIAC, Verizon, Chase Manhattan Bank, Lehman Brothers, IST, and NYPD.
-Graduates may continue towards a master's degree in electrical engineering at City College or other higher institutions of learning.
+Graduates may continue towards a master's degree in engineering at various institutions.

-To accomplish its mission, the ETET department has established the following program educational objectives (PEO) and Program Outcomes (PO) for the Telecommunications Engineering Technology curriculum (BT degree).
+To accomplish its mission, the ETET department has established the following program educational objectives (PEO) and Program Student Outcomes (PSO) for the Telecommunications Engineering Technology curriculum (BT degree).